8fold/php-shoop/README.md

 | OO          |Object-oriented, specifically, encapsulation by way of namespacing.                                                           |
 | P           |Procedural, specifically, not a logical style but giving the computer a sequence of statements to be executed.                |

-Classes SHOULD favor composition over inheritance.

 Classes SHOULD be viewed only as an entry point not necessarily the result.
 (The return value may not be of the same type as the one starting it.)

+## Principles & Recommendations

+### Functions

+Functions SHOULD NOT reside in the global scope and namespace.

+### Clases

+Classes SHOULD favor composition over inheritance.

 Classes SHOULD follow the open-closed principle.

-Classes SHOULD NOT allow direct access to property members.

-Functions SHOULD NOT reside in the global scope and namespace.
+Sub-classes MUST NOT override superclass implementation.

+Sub-classes SHOULD inherit from the base type directly AND the inheritance hierarchy MUST NOT exceed three levels.

+### Class Properties & Methods

+Class properties MUST BE declared `protected` or `private` (preferring `private`).

 Class methods SHOULD follow the Single Responsibility Principle (SRP) by doing one thing.